pip-services/pip-services-docs/content/en/net/commons/run/parameters.md

 #### Pick
-Picks select parameters from this Parameters object and returns them as a new Parameters object.
+Picks selected parameters from this Parameters object and returns them as a new Parameters object.

 > `public` [Parameters](../parameters) Pick(params string[] paths)